How GameMaker Works: A Beginner-Friendly Breakdown

 Here’s a simple way to think about GameMaker’s building blocks:

-• Rooms are the world — the spaces where everything lives and interacts.
+• Rooms are the world.
+They’re the spacess where everything lives and interacts.

-To build your game, you give objects a sprite so they’re visible, add code to define how they behave, and then place them in rooms where the gameplay actually happens.
+To make a game, you assign sprites to objects so they’re visible, add code to control behavior, and place those objects into rooms where gameplay takes place.

 GameMaker games are powered by something called a game loop.
-This loop runs nonstop while your game is active, handling everything your game needs to function at the right time.
+This loop runs nonstop, handling everything your game needs to function at the right time.

 By default, GameMaker runs this loop 60 times per second, and each cycle is called a step.